gdlc/STAT_COMP/INCLASS/INCLASS_16.md

 For your submission to grade scope provide an R-script named `assignment.R` (match case).

-Your script should include variables named Q1.1, Q1.2,....Q3.4, each assigned the value corresponding to the expression on the right-hand side of each of them.
+Your script should include 2 matrices named CI.LP and CI.BS, each assigned to the confidence bands using Linear predictor and Boostrap method.